MariusArhaug/Handlevogna/README.md

 You can sign up and sign in with a profile, which will be saved in database (mySQL when its running) Add items to shopping cart and save them to your profile

-See for tutorial in "varer"
+See for tutorial in "bilder"